Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 5. Performance in Winter:

-Premium solar deck lights are designed to operate better in winter conditions.
-High-quality solar panels and batteries, combined with features like ALS and dimming modes, allow them to function longer, even in low-light conditions.
+Premium lights are designed to operate better in winter conditions.
+High-quality panels and batteries, combined with features like ALS and dimming modes, allow them to function longer, even in low-light conditions.
 However, proper placement (e.g., south-facing in the UK) is still crucial.

 6. Price vs. Longevity: